yogawithivana/yogawithivana.github.com/source/_posts/2015-11-18-finding-a-more-pelvic-floor-friendly-yoga-practice.markdown

 * *Bad for your pelvic floor* — keeping the tailbone under we decrease the space between the pubic bone and the tailbone i.e. shorten the pelvic floor.
 Continuously contracting the pelvic floor while keeping it short [will pull the sacrum into the bowl of the pelvis causing your pelvic floor to slack.](http://mamasweat.blogspot.co.uk/2010/05/pelvic-floor-party-kegels-are-not.html) Doing more ‘strengthening’ work with your tail tucked under will make your pelvic floor even shorter and tighter, but not stronger.
 Unlike the TVA that (as a purely stabilising muscle) can work for longer periods of time, [the pelvic floor should activate only when we need an extra burst of energy](http://www.somatics.de/Godard/ReadingBodyInDance.pdf) and then release to its full length.
 ‘Keeping it lifted’ = pelvic floor disorders in a long term.

-There are a couple of alternatives that could help us avoid the pitfalls of of ‘tucking the tailbone under’.

 A more pelvic-floor-friendly way to perform mulabandha, would be to **keep the pelvis in a neutral position** and try to initiate the lift from midway in between the openings without tucking the tailbone.

 *Keeping the tail untucked we can strengthen and lengthen muscles of the pelvic floor (eccentric contraction) instead of shortening them (concentric contraction).*